-By now I suspect you’ve seen all those cute yarn bowls on Pinterest.
-They are a great idea for keeping your yarn ball under control.
-But the price to buy one always makes me pause.
-So I decided I could try my hand at a DIY Yarn Bowl project.
+Have you seen all those cute yarn bowls for sale?
+But the price to buy one always makes me pause since I’m not a knitter.
+So I decided I could try my hand at making a DIY Yarn Bowl.

-I’m not a knitter or crocheter (yet) but I’ve made my own Pom Poms and projects with Pom Poms and this DIY Yarn Bowl would have come in so handy to keep the yarn ball from rolling around the room.
-Since mom’s such a yarn artist I’m giving her this one.
+I’m not a knitter or crocheter (yet) but I’ve made my own Pom Poms for this Pom Pom Pillow and this DIY Yarn Bowl would have come in so handy.

 DIY Yarn Bowl Supplies

 - Wood bowl, bigger than at least one ball of yarn